yohman/up206a/Weeks/Week09/readme.md

 - Conduct a thorough point pattern analysis of your dataset.
 Your notebook should include a KDE plot, as well as a centrography analysis, indicating central tendencies of your data (mean, median, ellipse).
 Include different "slices" of your data to produce meaningful results (e.g. kde plots for different categorical values).

+- optionally, you are welcome to explore other spatial analysis approaches not covered in class that you think would better address your research inquiry.
+Make sure to meet with me with a proposal for an alternative methodology.

 Complete your notebook with a markdown cell that succinctly explains the map's interpretation, what you are visualizing and why it is interesting: tell us its story.
 This story should be accompanied by any relevant descriptive statistics, as needed, to round out the picture.

 At the end of the notebook, include a markdown cell that identifies each group member and describes their contribution to this assignment (one sentence each).